-This BLOG On Mortgage With Judgments And Tax Liens Lending Guidelines Was UPDATED On November 6th, 2018
+This BLOG On Mortgage With Judgments And Tax Liens Lending Guidelines Was UPDATED And PUBLISHED On October 18th, 2019

 I often get asked at least half a dozen times a week by borrowers Can I Qualify for mortgage with judgments, tax liens, collections and outstanding charge off accounts.